PScherling/GPMP/Docs/INSTALLATION.md

 ```

 This will:
-- Install all needed prerequisites needed like 'RSAT-Tools' and PostgreSQL (Internet connection is needed!)
+- Install required prerequisites such as RSAT tools and PostgreSQL (Internet connection is needed!)
 - Deploy application to C:\Program Files\GpoPortal
 - Register Windows Service
 - Applies my intended DB schema with 'ApplyMigrations'